alejobastidas/FeedRSS_reader_Python/README.rst

 Development guide
 -----------------

-Feedsubs is a typical Django project, anyone familiar with Django will feel right at home.
+Feed reader is a typical Flask project, anyone familiar with Flask will feel right at home.
 It requires:

-* Python 3.6+
+* Python 3.7+
-* Postgresql database
+* SQLAlchemy database
-* Redis server for background tasks
+* BackgroundScheduler for background tasks

 Quickstart::